pabo/wordindex/README.md

 Introduction
 ============
 Welcome to wordindex, a command line utility for indexing arbitrary text by word.
 Default output is a summary of unique words, the occurance count of each, and the list of lines the word is found in.
+This output is sorted by occurances descending.
 Note that there may be fewer lines than occurances, due to a word being repeated in the same line.

 "Words" are defined by groups of `[A-Za-z0-9_']` characters separated by other characters.